Yiiiqing/Android/README.md

 # Android
 Some Android apps I built.

-Grocery List/n
-An grocery app that can add, edit, delete grocery item.
+Grocery List: An grocery app that can add, edit, delete grocery item.